leopiresgoss/tour-hunter-api/README.md

 #### Step 1:

-- Set a [Cloudinary](https://cloudinary.com) account and a add cloudinary.yml with your credentials in the config folder
+- Set a [Cloudinary](https://cloudinary.com) account and a add cloudinary.yml with your credentials in the `config` folder
-- In `.env` file, add your own credentials.
-The master_pwd should be your mailer password to send confirmation emails.
+- In `.env` file, add your own credentials:
+    - The master_pwd should be your mailer password to send confirmation emails.
+    - The DEVISE_JWT_SECRET_KEY shoul be generated running the command: `bundle exec rails secret`

 - Alternatively, you can just download the complete zip file and extract the folder in your directory

 #### Step 2: